 So instead of yearning to be 25 again, celebrate the life you have now!
 Rejoice in the experiences you’ve had and the people you’ve met so far.
 Be proud of all you’ve learned and all you’ve accomplished.
 Enjoy the company of people you care about, participate in activities you enjoy and offer a helping hand to others when you can.

-Seniors and older adults need the same nutrients as young people do, but they don’t need as many calories.
+Seniors and older adults need the same nutrients as young people do; however, they don’t need quite as many calories.
 If you think that means giving up foods you like, think again!
 It’s all about balance – making sure to get enough healthy and nutritious foods that help you feel good.
-A good starting point is a Mediterranean diet, which emphasizes fruits, vegetables, whole grains and fish.
+A good starting point is a Mediterranean diet, which emphasizes fruits, vegetables, whole grains and fish and can help ease nutritional concerns for elderly and senior citizens.

 Protein preserves muscle and gives you energy.
 Good sources include fish, chicken, beans and Greek yogurt.
 Vitamin-D-fortified dairy products, like fat-free milk, help you maintain strong bones and muscles.

 Fiber cuts your cholesterol and lowers your risk of diabetes, heart disease and colon cancer.
 High fiber foods include whole grain breads, beans, nuts, fruits and dark vegetables.

 By the way, don’t forget to drink plenty of fluids!
-A refreshing glass of water gives you energy and helps your brain.
-Limit caffeine and alcohol, which make you more dehydrated.
+A refreshing glass of water can give you energy, assist with cognitive function and help you retain that youthful glow!
+In addition to drinking plenty of water, make sure to limit caffeine and alcohol intake, which make you more dehydrated and weaken your immune system.

 You’ll also want to cut back on fried, processed and sugary foods.
 That doesn’t mean you have to give up dessert completely.
 Moderation is the key to maintaining a healthy lifestyle as you age!

-Remember, there’s no such thing as too old to exercise!
+Remember, there’s no such thing as too old to exercise and there are so many benefits of exercise for seniors!
 Staying physically active may actually help you stay independent longer, boost your brain power and reduce your risk of falls.
 It lowers your risk of heart disease, high blood pressure, diabetes, dementia and some types of cancer.